-Over the last few months, we’ve published story after story on the Patreon blog about creators who earn a full-time living by offering membership benefits to their most engaged fans.
+Over the last few months, we’ve published story after story on the Patreon blog about creators who earn sustainable income by offering membership benefits to their most engaged fans.

 - Effort expended